 Why does the 1911 have a reputation for unreliability?

-For decades there were little-to-no complaints or whining about the 1911.
-In fact, the armed forces procured around 2.7 million M1911 and M1911A1 pistols in military contracts during its service life.
-There were no shortage of veterans and law enforcement officers with an extensive history on the 1911.
+For decades there were little-to-no complaints or whining about the 1911 Handgun In fact, the armed forces procured around 2.7 million M1911 and M1911A1 pistols in military contracts during its service life.
+There was no shortage of veterans and law enforcement officers with an extensive history on the 1911.
 You would think that if there was a major problem, it would have come out.

 In my opinion, the real issues started when manufacturing quality began to decline to save money.
 Gone were the large military contracts, and like some businesses today, companies that held those contracts ended up in a financial pinch.
 Colt, for example, figuratively shot themselves in the foot with a sketchy series 70 and 80 gun that was less than stellar.
 Mix in all the self-proclaimed gunsmiths that tinkered with these guns, only to create malfunction clearance training tools.